MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 The **wrap** feature in Power Apps lets you create native mobile versions of your[canvas apps](../../canvas-apps/getting-started.md) and [model-driven apps](../../model-driven-apps/model-driven-app-overview.md) as custom-branded Android and iOS mobile apps.
 You can distribute such *wrapped* native mobile apps to the end users through Microsoft Intune, App Center or other native distribution methods.

 You can wrap multiple canvas and model-driven apps in a single mobile app package.
-The mobile app package needs one Primary app, which serves as the entry point for all other apps included in the mobile app package, which will be invoked as Secondary apps.
+The mobile app package needs one primary app, which serves as the entry point for all other apps.
+This includes the mobile app package, which will be invoked as secondary apps.

 Adding Secondary apps to a single mobile app package is optional.
 When you wrap only one app, the included app is automatically designated as a Primary app.